Construction Oversight on Complex Residential Projects

 Review and certify the contractor's applications for payment.
 This is financial oversight built into the architect's contract.
 The architect reviews the contractor's monthly pay application, evaluates whether the work billed has actually been completed and whether the amounts claimed are appropriate, and issues a certificate of payment.

 Evaluate change order requests.
-When a change order is submitted - whether initiated by the contractor, the owner, or necessitated by field conditions - the architect evaluates whether the scope change is valid, whether the pricing is reasonable relative to the scope, and whether the change affects the design intent.
+When a change order is submitted, whether initiated by the contractor, the owner, or necessitated by field conditions, the architect evaluates whether the scope change is valid, whether the pricing is reasonable relative to the scope, and whether the change affects the design intent.

 Review submittals and shop drawings.
 Before materials and systems are fabricated or installed, the contractor submits detailed drawings and product information for the architect's review.
 The architect confirms that the proposed materials and systems conform to the design specifications.